Lanrayy/Lupton-Handbook/README.md

 # Lupton-Handbook

-### An app that contains all the info from the lupton handbook
+Mobile web application that contains all the information from the lupton handbook.